gumaerc-testorg/cms.360-fall-2012/content/pages/syllabus.md

 ## Learning Tools and Activities

 In addition to reading and in-class discussion, participants in this course will work together intensively thro ghout the semester to develop a shared practice of real-time collaborative note-taking, writing & editing, and public participation in debates about civic media via the course blog.
-We'll also share links via Twitter using the [#civicmedia hashtag](https://twitter.com/search?q=%23civicmedia).
+We'll also share links via Twitter using the {{% resource_link "a357f121-2c55-4d3a-8ab3-5f82492805b3" "#civicmedia hashtag" %}}.

 Learning activities include: